jvitoralb/quality-assurance-app/backend/README.md

 ```

 **Note:**
-- Book id presence in the body is indiferent but I advise to avoid it.
+- Book id presence in the body is indifferent, but I advise avoiding it.
 - Comment created_by has ***Ursinho Pooh!*** as default value.

 ###### Read
-**To retrieve all books**, you need to send a GET request to `/personal-library/api/v1/books`.
+**To retrieve all books**, you must send a GET request to `/personal-library/api/v1/books`.
 The answer will be an Array with all books objects:
 ```
 [